kollective-networks/kltv.kombine/doc/api.md

 Returns: A KList with the resolved files.

+##### M:Kltv.Kombine.Api.Statics.Glob(System.String,System.String)
+ Resolves a Glob pattern to a list of files.
+It uses the current working directory as the base path to resolve the pattern.
+- folder: Folder to be used as the base path.<br>
+- pattern: Pattern to be resolved<br>
+Returns: A KList with the resolved files.

 ##### M:Kltv.Kombine.Api.Statics.RealPath(Kltv.Kombine.Types.KValue)
  Returns the real path of the given path.
 It is converted to the underlying OS if required.
 If its a relative path, it is converted to an absolute path.
 - path: Path to be evaluated.<br>